171930433/vtk-examples/src/PythonicAPI.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
 [BalloonWidget](/PythonicAPI/Widgets/BalloonWidget) | Uses a vtkBalloonWidget to draw labels when the mouse stays above an actor.
+[BoxWidget](/PythonicAPI/Widgets/BoxWidget) | This 3D widget defines a region of interest that is represented by an arbitrarily oriented hexahedron with interior face angles of 90 degrees (orthogonal faces).
+The object creates 7 handles that can be moused on and manipulated.
+[BoxWidget2](/PythonicAPI/Widgets/BoxWidget2) |  This 3D widget defines a region of interest that is represented by an arbitrarily oriented hexahedron with interior face angles of 90 degrees (orthogonal faces).
+The object creates 7 handles that can be moused on and manipulated. ?vtkBoxWidget2? and ?vtkBoxRepresentation? are used in this example.
 [CompassWidget](/PythonicAPI/Widgets/CompassWidget) | Draws an interactive compass.
 [ContourWidget](/PythonicAPI/Widgets/ContourWidget) | Draw a contour (line) which can be deformed by the user.
 [ImplicitPlaneWidget2](/PythonicAPI/Widgets/ImplicitPlaneWidget2) | Clip polydata with an implicit plane.